-At the college level, we continue to utilize our Resource Allocation Process (IIID-4).
-This process links budget resources to department/division goals, the college mission statement, strategic plan, student learning outcomes (SLOs) for academic departments, service-learning outcomes (SLOs) for administrative/support departments, and the Planning and Budget Committee's established budgeting priorities.
-Santa Ana College continues to disseminate financial information in a timely manner which is evident in our quarterly financial statements presented to Presidents Cabinet and Planning & Budget (IIID-12) at the end of every quarter during the fiscal year.
+At Santa Ana College, an established Resource Allocation Request (RAR) procedure is utilized (IIID-4).
+This process links budget resources to the college mission statement, division and department goals, the college’s strategic plan, student learning outcomes (SLOs) for academic departments, service-learning outcomes for administrative/support departments, and the Planning and Budget Committee's established budgeting priorities.
+Santa Ana College continues to disseminate financial information in a timely manner which is evident in our quarterly financial statements presented to President’s Cabinet and the Planning & Budget committee (IIID-12) at the end of every quarter during the fiscal year.
+The faculty co-chair of Planning & Budget committee regularly reports to the Academic Senate at its meetings, which occurs twice a month.
 One recent example of our planning process was the approval of additional funds to Distance Education in FY 20.21 due to the recent COVID-19 pandemic.
-These additional funds will be used to train and educate faculty and staff.
-This plan for Distance Education was vetted and approved iin Presidents Cabinet and Planning & Budget (IIID-5).
+These additional funds will be used to train faculty and staff to work in a remote teaching and working environment.
+This plan for Distance Education was vetted and approved through SAC’s participatory governance structure where the recommendation was made from the Planning and Budget committee and subsequently approved in Presidents Cabinet (IIID-5).

 III.D.2.
 Analysis and Evaluation

-As a whole, the district continues to prove it has the proper processes and procedures in place to ensure finacial stability.
-This is evident in the use of our Budget Allocation Model and the recently implemented Supplemental Retirement Program.
+The district continues to prove it has the proper processes and procedures in place to ensure finacial stability.
+This is evident in the use of our Budget Allocation Model/BAM and the recently implemented Supplemental Retirement Program.
 At the college level, we continue to tie planning to budget and ensure college mission and goals are considered throughout the funding process as evident in our RAR processes.

 III.D.2.
 Evidence